-- 2. The amount of compensation for Directors does not include the salaries of Directors who concurrently serve as employees. - 3.
-The upper limit on the total amount of compensation to be paid to Directors was set at ¥420 million per year (excluding the employee salaries) at the 56th Ordinary General Meeting of Shareholders held on June 22, 2007.
+Notes: 1.
+The amount of compensation for Directors does not include the salaries of Directors who concurrently serve as employees.

+2. The upper limit on the total amount of compensation to be paid to Directors was set at ¥420 million per year (excluding the employee salaries) at the 56th Ordinary General Meeting of Shareholders held on June 22, 2007.
 The number of Directors at the conclusion of this General Meeting of Shareholders was 12 (including 0 External Directors).

-In addition to monetary compensation, the upper limit on the amount of stock compensation was resolved to be \quantum 40 million per year at the 66th Ordinary General Meeting of Shareholders held on June 23, 2017.
-Stock compensation is paid to Directors (excluding External Directors) and the number of Directors at the conclusion of this General Meeting of Shareholders was 9 (excluding 3 External Directors who are not eligible for stock compensation).

-4. The upper limit on the total amount of compensation to be paid to Audit & Supervisory Board members was set at ¥50 million per year at the 42nd Ordinary General Meeting of Shareholders held on December 21, 1993.
+- 3. In regards to stock compensation that is established in addition to monetary compensation, for Directors excluding External Directors, we established a share settlement trust with a total limit of 50,000 points (1 point = 1 share of the Company's ordinary shares) per year based on the resolution at the 66th Ordinary General Meeting of Shareholders held on June 23, 2017.
+The period of the trust is 5 years from August 2017 to August 2022, and the maximum contribution amount is ¥200 million (equivalent to ¥40 million per year).
+If the trust period is extended, this General Meeting of Shareholders also made a decision on contribution to the trust up to a maximum amount calculated by multiplying the number of years of the extension by ¥40 million, and on continuing the maximum number of points granted per year.
+The number of Directors at the conclusion of this General Meeting of Shareholders was 9 (excluding 3 External Directors who are not eligible for stock compensation). - 4.
+The upper limit on the total amount of compensation to be paid to Audit & Supervisory Board members was set at ¥50 million per year at the 42nd Ordinary General Meeting of Shareholders held on December 21, 1993.
 The number of Audit & Supervisory Board members at the conclusion of this General Meeting of Shareholders was 2.
-The Company abolished the bonus system for Audit & Supervisory Board members in the 54th term.
+The Company abolished the bonus system for Audit & Supervisory Board members in the 54th term. - 5.
+The Company establishes ordinary profit as the indicator for performance-based bonuses and ROE as the indicator for performance-based stock compensation.
+Changes for results of these indicators are shown in "I. Matters Concerning the Current Status of the Corporate Group" - "(5) Trends in Assets and Operating Results of the Company."